mattholtmoore/presidential-gallery/README.md

 ***

 ## Description
-This is a full-stack application for a presendential gallery where a user can sign up and login using their chosen email and password.
+This is a full-stack application for a presidential gallery where a user can sign up and login using their chosen email and password.
 A user who is interested in information about American presidents can visit this application and be presented with interesting details about them.
 The motivation for this application is a desire to understand facts about previous and current American presidents.

 ***